-dustry specific issues, t ment; and (iii) Those who perform a nsultation regarding technical or in- ransactions or events for the engage- n engagement quality review, or a he objective of an engagement quality review for the engageme influence the outcome of the r Safeguards lly or in combination, that the profes- ctively reduce threats to compliance o an acceptable level.
-This term is described in paragrap ph 120.10 A2.
+(ii) Those who provide consultation regarding technical or industry specific issues, transactions or events for the engagement; and (iii) Those who perform an engagement quality review, or a review consistent with the objective of an engagement quality review, for the engagement; and (c) Any other individuals within a network firm who can directly influence the outcome of the review engagement.
+Safeguards Safeguards are actions, individually or in combination, that the professional accountant or the sustainability assurance practitioner takes that effectively reduce threats to compliance with the fundamental principles to an acceptable level.
+This term is described in paragraphs 120.10 A2 and 5120.10 A2.
 Senior professional accountant in business Senior professional accountants in business are directors, officers or senior employees able to exert significant influence over, and make decisions regarding, the acquisition, deployment and control of the employing organisation's human, financial, technological, physical and intangible resources.
-This term is described in paragrap ph 260.11 A1.
+This term is described in paragraph 260.11 A1.
 Special purpose financial statements Financial statements prepared in accordance with a financial reporting framework designed to meet the financial information needs of specified users.
 Subject matter information The outcome of the measurement or evaluation of the underlying subject matter against the criteria, i.e., the information that results from applying the criteria to the underlying subject matter.
-Substantial harm This term is described in paragraphs 260.5 A3 and 360.5 A3.
-Those charged with governance The person(s) or organisation(s) (for example, a corporate trustee) with responsibility for overseeing the strategic direction of the entity and obligations related to the accountability of the entity.
-This includes overseeing the financial reporting process.
-For some entities in some jurisdictions, those charged with governance might include management personnel, for example, executive members of a governance board of a private or public sector entity, or an owner-manager.
-Threats This term is described in paragrap categories: oh 120.6 A3 and includes the following Self interest 120.6 A3(a) Self-review 120.6 A3(b) Advocacy 120.6 A3(c) Familiarity 120.6 A3(d) Intimidation 120.6 A3(e) Time-on period This term is described in paragrap ph R540.5.
-Underlying subject matter The phenomenon that is measured l or evaluated by applying criteria.
+Substantial harm This term is described in paragraph 26.5 A3; 360.5 A3 and 5360.5 A3.
+Sustainability assurance client An entity in respect of which a firm conducts a sustainability assurance engagement.
+When the client is a publicly traded entity, sustainability assurance client will always include its related entities.
+When the sustainability assurance client is not a publicly traded entity, sustainability assurance client includes those related entities over which the client has direct or indirect control.
+(See also paragraph R5400.27.)
+Sustainability assurance engagement An engagement in which a sustainability assurance practitioner aims to obtain sufficient appropriate evidence in order to express a conclusion designed to enhance the degree of confidence of the intended users about the sustainability information.
+A sustainability assurance engagement can be either a: Reasonable assurance engagement - An assurance engagement in which the practitioner reduces engagement risk to an acceptably low level in the circumstances of the engagement as the basis for the practitioner's conclusion.
+The practitioner's conclusion is expressed in a form that conveys the practitioner's opinion on the outcome of the measurement or evaluation, including presentation and disclosure, of the underlying subject matter against applicable criteria; or